Employment Disputes Lawyers Romford, Essex, Brentwood

 There are a number of pieces of legislation that cover employment issues, everything from dismissals and discrimination to tribunals and TUPE.
 This means it can be a particularly challenging area of law.

-You can expect to receive advice and guidance on a whole range of issues, as well as, if needed, we can also represent you at an employment tribunal.
+You can expect to receive advice and guidance on a whole range of issues.
+If needed, we can also represent you at an employment tribunal.
 Here at Mullis & Peake LLP, the employment law team has many years of experience dealing with employment matters.

 Employment Law Enquiry